What does the academy offer for a student with SEND?

 Teachers at North Shore Academy are able to adapt their teaching to meet the diverse range of needs in each class.
 Daily planning takes into account individual student's needs and requirements.
 Differentiation is approached in a range of ways to support access and ensure that all students can experience success and challenge in their learning.
-Grouping arrangements are organised flexibly with opportunities for both ability and mixed setting to maximise learning opportunities for all.

 To support Learning, Achievement and Attainment